-Sanjana is a fourth year student at UBC, and she is working on her Honours research at the Centre.
+Sanjana is a fourth year student at UBC, and she is working on her Honours research with us.
 Her research focuses on stigma and social functioning of people with hoarding.

 Kate is in her final year of the doctoral program in clinical psychology.
 Her dissertation focuses on clean-outs and evictions in cases of hoarding.
 She is interested in multidisciplinary interventions for hoarding and the impact of hoarding behaviour in social housing buildings.
 Kate completed her psychology residency at the Royal Ottawa Mental Health Centre.

 Persephone is a second-year PhD student in the clinical psychology program at UBC.
 She completed her BA in Psychology at Ryerson University in Toronto.
 Persephone’s MA thesis involved creating a measure to assess the most essential health and safety risks in hoarded homes.
 Her dissertation focuses on exploring the influence of stigma towards those who struggle with hoarding disorder on the utilization of large-scale interventions by community service providers.

 Raymond is a first-year MA quantitative psychology student who is supervised by Dr. Jeremy Biesanz.
 Raymond’s research focuses on the application of machine learning methods for improving psychological research.